Fluent Bit Kubernetes Filter allows to enrich your log files with Kubernetes metadata.

-When Fluent Bit is deployed in Kubernetes as a DaemonSet and configured to read the log files from the containers (using tail plugin), this filter aims to perform the following operations:
+When Fluent Bit is deployed in Kubernetes as a DaemonSet and configured to read the log files from the containers (using tail or systemd input plugins), this filter aims to perform the following operations:

 Analyze the Tag and extract the following metadata: